nuuuwan/news_lk3_data/README.md

 *2024-06-12 17:34:00* · [`adaderanalk`](https://www.adaderana.lk/news/99839/easter-attacks-inquiry-committee-appointed-to-probe-actions-taken-on-prior-intelligence) · `en`

-A Committee of Inquiry has been appointed to investigate into the actions of the State Intelligence Service (SIS), Chief of National Intelligence (CNI) and other authorities regarding prior intelligence received on the Easter Sunday terror attacks.
+President Ranil Wickremesinghe has appointed a Committee of Inquiry to investigate the actions taken by the State Intelligence Service (SIS), Chief of National Intelligence (CNI), and other relevant authorities concerning prior intelligence received about the bomb attacks on April 21, 2019.

-The committee led by retired Judge Ms A.N.J.
-De Alwis was appointed by President Ranil Wickremesinghe, President’s Media Division (PMD) said.

-Meanwhile, it will assess responses based on Indian agency intel and investigate THE Directorate of Military Intelligence’s (DMI) initial LTTE link to Vavunathivu killings.

-The findings of the Committee of Inquiry are due by September 15, 2024, according to the PMD.

-◼️
+This decision follows the findings of the Final Report of the Commission of Inquiry, dated January 31, 2021, which highlighted that Indian Intelligence agencies and other sources had provided advance warnings about the impending attacks.

+The Committee of Inquiry will be chaired by Ms. A.N.J.
+De Alwis, Retired Judge of the High Court.
+Other esteemed members of the committee include SLAS special grade Officer Ms. K.N.K.
+Somaratne and Senior Lawyer Mr. W.M.A.N.
+Nishane, AAL.
+The committee’s mandate includes examining whether adequate actions and measures were taken by the SIS, CNI, and other relevant authorities based on the prior intelligence and evaluating the sufficiency of these measures.

+...

 [Data](articles/e39f0590.json)